Underwatered Heartleaf Philodendron — Signs and Recovery

 Symptoms

-- leaves curling slightly inward
+- leaves curling slightly inward along their length

-- soil bone dry 1–2 inches deep
+- soil bone dry one to two inches deep

 - leaves looking dull rather than glossy